 What will happen now?

-• We will acknowledge your complaint within 7 working days
+- We will acknowledge your complaint within 10 working days of receipt

 PLEASE NOTE: You will not be treated any less favourably as a result of complaining about our services.